A good scope will let you engage targets at further distances, with tighter shot groupings, and throw more lead downrange, where it counts.

 Tradeoffs exist between deciding on a low or high powered scope.
-The low powered won't provide as good of image enlargement but is less susceptible to shaking.
-A higher magnification is effected more by shaking, has a smaller field of view, and can lead to a dimmer image, but it does allow for greater image enlargement.
+The low powered won’t provide as good of image enlargement but is less susceptible to shaking.
+A higher magnification is affected more by shaking, has a smaller field of view, and can lead to a dimmer image, but it does allow for greater image enlargement.

 This distance is important for two reasons.
 First, it protects the shooter from the recoil of the gun.
 If the eye is positioned too close to the scope it may be hit when the gun recoils backwards after firing.

 Field of View is measured as how many feet are visible through the scope from the left to right side of the image at a distance of 100 yards.
 A larger FOV is ideal because it allows the shooter to see as much of his target and surroundings as possible.

 As magnification is increased the FOV goes down, and as it is decreased, FOV goes up.
 A typical FOV for a 3x scope might have be around 30ft at 100 yards, comparable to a typical 9x which may be around 14 ft.
 It should be noted that a larger objective lens does not translate to a larger field of view.